Pradeep-Joshwa/Pradeep-Joshwa/README.md

 - 👋 Hi, I’m @Pradeep-Joshwa
 - 👀 I’m interested in Web Development and Designing
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 I pursued learning Computer Science and Engineering
 - 💞️ I’m looking to collaborate on innovative web development projects and design initiatives to enhance my skills and contribute to exciting ventures in the tech industry!
 - 📫 How to reach me -> https://www.linkedin.com/in/pradeep-joshwa-b6650221b/
 <!---